\([[9,1,3]]\) Shor code[1]

 Parents

-- Projective-plane surface code — The Shor code is the smallest surface code defined on the projective plane \(\mathbb{R}P^2\) [7; Fig. 4].
+- Projective-plane surface code — The Shor code is one of the nine-qubit surface codes defined on the projective plane \(\mathbb{R}P^2\) [9; Fig. 4].

 - \([[9,1,3]]_{\mathbb{Z}_q}\) modular-qudit code — The \([[9,1,3]]_{\mathbb{Z}_q}\) modular-qudit code for \(q=2\) reduces to the \([[9,1,3]]\) Shor code.